 After you get your confirmation, you may schedule an exam at whatever testing site is most convenient for you.
-There are two testing sites in Birmingham, and one each in Athens, Huntsville, Mobile, and Montgomery.
+Alabama has testing sites in Birmingham, Mobile, Montgomery, Decatur, and Dothan.
 Testing is generally offered the first two weeks of each month.
 When you submit the fee, you are given a six month period to schedule.
 If you have questions about the process, you should send them to firstname.lastname@example.org.

 Before you can become licensed as a professional counselor, you will need to fulfill a practice requirement.
 This entails working under supervision.
 You will have your supervision plan approved before you begin.
 A form can be downloaded from the ABEC site.

 Education can reduce the number of experience hours required.
 If you have a master’s, but no additional graduate coursework beyond that, the requirement is 3,000 hours.
 If you have 15 semester hours of acceptable graduate-level professional counseling coursework beyond your master’s, your practice requirement may be reduced to 2,000 hours.
 Another 15 hours may reduce it to 1,000 hours.
 The Code of Alabama requires associates to practice under supervision for at least 1,000 hours before being granted status as licensed professional counselors.